Mazher Mahmood: Investigation and conviction for conspiracy to pervert the course of justice

 On 4 December 2014, the Crown Prosecution Service investigated 25 cases where Mahmood gave evidence.
 On 29 September 2015, it announced that Mahmood and his former driver Alan Smith had been charged with conspiracy to pervert the course of justice.
 The offences concern evidence given in the trial of R&B singer-songwriter Tulisa Contostavlos.
 The pair appeared at Westminster Magistrates' Court. on 20 November 2015.
 Following a trial at the Old Bailey, Mahmood and Smith were found guilty of conspiring and intending to pervert the course of justice.
 On 21 October 2016, Mahmoud was sentenced to 15 months and Smith received a suspended sentence of 12 months.

 Awards

 Mahmood has won various newspaper awards, including British Press Awards "Reporter of the Year" 1999 for his exposé of Newcastle United directors.
 At the awards ceremony, a figure dressed as a sheikh collected the award, and then revealed himself to be Kelvin MacKenzie, former editor of The Sun.

-Mahmood won Reporter of the Year again in 2011, as well as Scoop of the Year, for an investigation of cricket match-fixing.
-He also won the Sports Journalists' Association award in 2011 for the same story.
+Mahmood won Reporter of the Year again in 2011.
+He also won the Sports Journalists' Association award in 2010 for an investigation of cricket match-fixing.

 In January 2013, Mahmood was nominated for the Services to Media award at the British Muslim Awards.